aurotripathy/understand-volumetric-convolutions/README.md

 To be sure, several performance optimizations are possible, but they get in the way of comprehension.

-Two results can be verified from the two screen captures below.
+The implementation can be verified against the two screen captures below.

 ###### Screenhot 1
 ![alt text](/screen-shots/Screenshot\ from\ 2017-02-09\ 16\:15\:26.png "screen cap 1")